Natalie talks about swapping life in Bali for the role of a UX Analyst after four months on our immersive programming course.

 It was also great to be in the same boat as everyone else in the Cohort.
 We all had a few interviews lined up with a variety of companies and to be able to share interview experiences and tips was a great help.

-I’m now a UX Analyst at User Vision, a User Experience design consultancy in Edinburgh.
+I’m now a UX Analyst at User Vision, a User Experience design consultancy.